aryanmsr/aryanmsr.github.io/content/jobs/PepperContent/index.md

 url: 'https://focusproject.es/'
 ---

-- Led a project to build a prototype grade prediction feature utilizing CART-based methods (Random Forests & Gradient Boosted Trees) on Python.
-- Forecasted academic performance to create the prediction feature.
+- Led development of a grade forecasting prototype in Python using advanced statistical models (hierarchical regression, additive latent-effect modeling).
-- Authored a white paper promoting the prototype to educators worldwide.
+- Forecasted student performance trends and published findings in a white paper for global educators.